Atom-Foundry/AI-Decision-Confidence/README.md

 ![Decision Confidence](decision-confidence.png)

-Decision Confidence measures the level of certainty a customer has before making a purchase decision.
+Decision Confidence™ measures the level of certainty a customer has before making a purchase decision.

 ## Core Areas